f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 This is the total number of lines including all possible synchronization signals.

-Choice is between 625, 525, 405, 343, 240, 180, 120, 90, 60 and 32 lines.
+Choice is between 640, 625, 525, 480, 405, 360, 343, 240, 180, 120, 90, 60 and 32 lines.
 The actual number of image lines depends on the synchronization scheme.

 <h3>2: Frames Per Second</h3>

-This combo lets you chose between a 30, 25, 20, 16, 12, 10 and 8 FPS.
+This combo lets you chose between a 30, 25, 20, 16, 12, 10, 8, 5, 2 and 1 FPS.
 This is the resulting FPS.
 In interleaved modes the half frame rate is doubled.

+&#9758; Perception of continuous motion is said to be acceptable down to 16 FPS.
+Down to 8 FPS fluidity is still acceptable.
+The 5 to 1 FPS modes can be used for transmission of images with only few movements or where motion is not important such as fixed webcams.
+Low FPS will allow for more lines and therefore definition in the same bandwidth.

 <h3>3: Synchronization standard</h3>